• Skip to main content

 We've got crafts, math activities, free printables, a book list and more - it's a huge collection of letter D activities!

 I like to start with my collection of free letter books.
-He likes listening to these simple alphabet books and pointing out “big D” and “little d.”
+My three-year-old likes listening to these simple alphabet books and pointing out “big D” and “little d.”

 We've got crafts, math activities, free printables, a book list and more - it's a huge collection of letter D activities!